 Advantages of air poppers over other Popcorn Makers

 The biggest advantage that sets aside air poppers from every other popcorn making appliance is that fact that they make popcorn without any added oil.
-Just hot air alone is in charge of the whole popping process.
+Hot air alone is in charge of the whole popping process.

-Of course you can add melted butter or coconut oil to the popped kernels later on, but you don't have to.
-If you just want a simple, quick and healthy treat air popped popcorn is a popular choice with many health conscious snackers.
+Of course you can add melted butter or coconut oil and salt to taste to the popped kernels later on, but you don't have to.
+If you just want a simple, quick and healthy delicious low-fat treat, air popped popcorn is the #1 choice for many health conscious snackers.